 If you draw the shape of the shadowed areas of any three-dimensional subject, that will also show where the light is falling on it.
 It's also more likely to be accurate than trying to outline the whole thing.

 A shadow is such a unique shape that you have to pay attention to exactly what it is, where it's lighter or darker, where values shade softly into each other, or end at a hard edge.
 A way to let the light sideshow is just to draw something else behind it—like something darker.

 So let's finish this drawing of the egg by drawing around it in the negative space to give it a bit of background.
 I might slightly darken the light side once I'm finished with everything around it so that you can see there are value differences right on top of the light area too.

-Cast shadows are just what they sound like -- the shadow cast by the thing you're drawing.
+Cast shadows are just what they sound like—the shadow cast by the thing you're drawing.
 Their shape helps to establish the shape of what it's sitting on and show the direction of the light.
-They are vitally important in realistic drawing.
-Unique to the angle of the light, the color of the surface they fall on and the angle of that surface, a cast shadow can show you if there's a white box next to your white egg by changing angle to crawl up it.
+Unique to the angle of the light, the color of the surface they fall on, and the angle of that surface, a cast shadow can show you if there's a white box next to your white egg by changing the angle to crawl up it.

-That is the essence of realistic drawing -- to look past symbols to what you actually see.
+That is the essence of realistic drawing—to look past symbols to what you actually see.
 Don't read it, don't think about what it is, don't even think of it as an egg.
-Think of the shape af that shadow and your drawing will come out a lot better.
+Think of the shape as that shadow, and your drawing will come out a lot better.

 Vesi Luva on August 14, 2018: